Choosing the right hosting for your WordPress website is very important. Your website’s health will rely on the hosting

-Take a close look at their average speed on the test WordPress site (hostingfacts-arv.com):
+Take a close look at their average speed on the my Arvixe test site:

-The industry average for speed is around 890ms.
-Even that is not very fast, to be honest – some of the fastest hosting providers load within ~400ms (or almost twice as fast).
+The industry average for speed is around 790ms.
+Even that is not very fast, to be honest – some of the fastest hosting providers load within ~300ms (or almost twice as fast).

 How did Arvixe perform?
-An abysmal 5,702ms.
+An abysmal 5,779ms.
 That is unbelievably slow.
 Nearly impossibly slow.
 Just one second delay in page load time could cost Amazon 1.6 billion.
 Think what it can do to your online business.

 Seems like Arvixe is just slow in general.
 Their customer support was slow too.
 I tried reaching out to ask a few basic questions and it took over an hour for a response.

 Arvixe’s pricing is also on the expensive side of the fence at $7 a month.
 Upfront and in advance for a full two years.
 Any shorter plans means paying much more per month.
 Arvixe does offer unlimited bandwidth and a free domain name for life to their credit.

 But you can do so much better than Arvixe.
 Once again, take a look at the first few names in this review for companies that exceed across the board in uptime, page loading times, customer support, and pricing.

 - PROS: None

-- CONS: Very slow load time, high cost, untrained customer support
+- CONS: Very slow load time, worst uptime, high cost, untrained customer support